Last year we posted the Top 20, and this year we have some new entrants and some surprise entries – plus (okay, you caught us) a couple of omissions.

 The first refugee elected to the New Zealand parliament, the Iranian-born Kiwi posts regularly and with feisty opinion on policy and immigration, and a lot more besides . .

 Another former lawyer, Marianne Elliott is a director at ‘think and do tank’ The Workshop.
 Her Twitter account acts as a policy and research outlet and regularly critiques political and legal issues.

 The young(ish) Nat MP and shadow leader of the House, as well as COVID-19 spokesman who therefore has never let a crisis or a Labour misstep go unnoticed.

-The former commercial lawyer-turned Labour MP is an adept social media user, though her larger-than-life personality and self-belief can occasionally rub people up the wrong way.
+The former commercial lawyer-turned Labour MP is an adept social media user with a larger-than-life personality.

 The Privacy Commissioner has made a name for himself with some ‘activist’ commentary in his personal account, along with some entertaining observations.